Advanced search

 5.3 Preclinical safety data

-A single high dose has been found to be teratogenic in rats.
+A single administration of high doses (333-1,667 mg/kg) has been found to be teratogenic in rats.
 In another study in rats, the administration of high daily iodine doses led to incomplete parturition, failure of lactation and reduced mothering activities.
-The administration of a iodine-containing substance to pigs had no teratogenic effects.
+In rabbits, iodine intake (250 mg/kg) led to increased offspring mortality.
+The administration of an iodine-containing substance to pigs and hamsters had no teratogenic effects.

-In a long term study where rats received potassium iodide in the drinking water for two years the development of squamous cell carcinomas in the salivary glands were observed.
+In a long-term study where rats received potassium iodide in the drinking water for two years (total intake 38,609 mg/kg), the development of squamous cell carcinomas in the salivary glands was observed.

 Apart from the information provided in the other sections, there is no additional relevant information from animal studies.